wisphill/yuu_academy/_aws_sqs/SNS.md

+---
+layout: post
+description: AWS SNS is the service for pub/sub, fire and forget pattern, one producer and many subscriber, similar to (Redis)
+---

 #aws #sns #sqs #fanout #fifo

 AWS SNS is the service for pub/sub, fire and forget pattern, one producer and many subscriber, similar to (Redis)